FRIDAY, 1 JANUARY 1943

 claiming several hits on the target.
 Myitnge Airfield is also bombed.

-SOUTHWEST PACIFIC (Fifth Air Force) B-24s and five B-17s bomb the airfields at Rabaul and Gasmata and Lae, and attack shipping at Rabaul.
-Lost is B-24D "Crosair" 41-23752.
+SOUTHWEST PACIFIC (Fifth Air Force) B-24s and five B-17s bomb the airfields at Rabaul and Gasmata Airfield and Lae Airfield, and attack shipping at Rabaul.
+Lost is B-24D "Crosair" 41-23752 (crew survived, one MIA).

 SATURDAY, 2 JANUARY 1943